Izumisano: Government

 Izumisano has a mayor-council form of government with a directly elected mayor and a unicameral city council of 18 members.
 Izumisano collectively with the cities of Kaizuka, Sennan, and the smaller municipalities of Sen'nan District contributes two members to the Osaka Prefectural Assembly.
 In terms of national politics, the city is part of Osaka 19th district of the lower house of the Diet of Japan.

 Economy

 The main industries of Izumisano remain food-related: agriculture, commercial fishing and food processing.
 The main crops are onions, eggplants, cabbage, and broccoli.
 Textile production is also important, with the city accounting for 47% of domestic towel production.
-Due to the proximity of Kansai International Airport, airport-support and aviation-related industries have increase.
+Due to the proximity of Kansai International Airport, airport-support and aviation-related industries have increased.
 Peach Aviation has its head office in Izumisano.
-The city is also home to the 256-m (840-ft) Rinku Gate Tower Building, the third tallest building in Japan.
+The city is also home to the 256 m Rinku Gate Tower Building, the third tallest building in Japan.